valgaze/speedybot/docs/bun.md

 ::: details Concerns about Bun

+**[Bun](https://bun.sh)** is an experimental high-performance JavaScript runtime and toolkit that combines a package manager, bundler, and task runner into one tool.

 Note: Install scripts are available for inspection below

 - For Mac: [install.sh](https://github.com/oven-sh/bun/blob/main/src/cli/install.sh)
 - For Windows: [install.ps1](https://github.com/oven-sh/bun/blob/main/src/cli/install.ps1)

-SpeedyBot can run on any Javascript/Typescript runtime or infrastructue-- Bun is the quickest way to get up and running
+SpeedyBot can run on any Javascript/Typescript runtime or infrastructue-- Bun just happens to be the easiest way to get up and running-- see https://speedybot.js.org/new for full instructions

 :::

+### Boot it up!

-### Copy the commands below to get up and running
+Copy the command below into your terminal to turn on your bot

 ::: code-group